UnlockNYC/unlock-nyc-web/src/housing-specialists.md

     button: 'yes'
     buttonList:
       - buttonText: Place an order
+        buttonLink: /about
   - title: Schedule a workshop
-    text: >-
+    content: >
-      Featuring real examples, practical tips, and Q&A with a directly-impacted facilitator, our 75-minute live virtual training for housing specialists helps your staff recognize warning signs of voucher discrimination and advocate effectively with their clients.
+      Featuring real examples, practical tips, and Q\&A with a directly-impacted facilitator, our 75-minute live virtual training for

+      housing specialists helps your staff recognize warning signs of voucher discrimination and advocate effectively with their clients.
     image: >-
       https://public-unlock.nyc3.digitaloceanspaces.com/housingspecialists-workshop-zoom-virtual-slideshow.png
     button: 'yes'
     buttonList:
       - buttonText: Request a workshop
   - title: Book "office hours" with our experts
-    text: >-
+    content: >
       We're only a phone call away!
 Whether you need a sounding board for your housing research project, want to bring a program like Unlock NYC to your city, or want to improve inclusive governance at your organization, Unlock